kfly8-sandbox/hono-vite-rsc-shadcnui/README.md

 - The project uses React 19 with experimental RSC features
 - NODE_ENV configuration is required for proper React builds (see vite.config.ts comments)
+- File-based routing with automatic route registration via hono-builder
+- Routes in `src/routes/` are automatically imported and registered
+- Hot Module Replacement configured for `builder.ts` and route files
 - Some warnings about side effects may appear during Cloudflare Workers preview - these can be safely ignored